ByAUJay

 - Use Proof‑of‑Possession at registration time

-- Pectra already lifted blob capacity; EIP‑7549 reduces consensus‑layer overhead and changes how votes get packed.
-Design your proof formats to tolerate larger blocks and faster propagation over time. (eips.ethereum.org)
+Pectra has already boosted blob capacity, and EIP‑7549 is set to reduce consensus-layer overhead as well as tweak how votes get packed.
+So, make sure your proof formats can handle larger blocks and speedier propagation as things evolve. (eips.ethereum.org)

 Key technical details you should anchor your design on

-- MEV builder timing games can steal up to ~3 s of useful time within a slot.
-Blob propagation averages ~2 s with heavy‑tail outliers. p95/p99 planning must account for it in busy periods. (ethresear.ch)
+- It's important to note that MEV builder timing games can snag up to ~3 seconds of useful time within a slot.
+Blob propagation generally takes about ~2 seconds, but there can be some heavy‑tail outliers.
+When you're planning for p95/p99, you've got to factor this in during busy times. (ethresear.ch)

 A minimal reference architecture (you can pilot in 2-4 weeks)